 - Updated at

-The constant rise in cybercrime has surely pushed companies to take their cybersecurity more seriously, and many have turned to penetration testing as a way to combat multiplying threats.
+As cybercrime continues to escalate, businesses are increasingly prioritizing their cybersecurity strategies, often embracing penetration testing to address the most burning threats.
 Although this established practice is highly effective, there are still many necessary improvements to help scale it to the current needs of the tech ecosystem.

-CyberNews sat down with Adrian Furtuna, our Founder & CEO, to talk about the ins and outs of penetration testing.
+During an in-depth discussion with CyberNews, Adrian Furtuna, our Founder & CEO, unpacks the ins and outs of penetration testing.
 Here’s why Adrian believes that no matter how advanced the technology is, some aspects still need a human approach.

 From launch to lift-off – our abridged story